Nationalities and regions of Spain: The State of Autonomies

-The constitution aimed to devolve self-government to both nationalities and regions, if the latter so desired, which were to be constituted as autonomous communities, yet making an implicit distinction between the two groups in the level of competencies that were to be devolved, and in the way they were to attain self-government.
+The constitution sought to grant self-government to nationalities and, if desired, regions, as autonomous communities, while distinguishing between them in the powers granted and the path to self-government.
 The three "historic nationalities" (Catalonia, Galicia and the Basque Country) were granted a simplified "fast-track" process, while the rest of the regions had to follow a specific set of requirements.
 Thus the process was purposely intended to be asymmetrical in nature.
 The autonomous communities were to be formed from the existing provinces, a division of the centralising regime of the early nineteenth century: an autonomous community could be created by a province or group of provinces with common historical, cultural and economical features.
 Yet, the outcome was not predictable; the constitution created a process for devolution, but it differed from other legislations in two main aspects.
 First, it did not specify the name or number of the autonomous communities that would integrate the Spanish nation, and secondly, the process was voluntary in nature: the regions themselves had the option of choosing to attain self-government or not.
 This unique process of territorial administration was called the "State of Autonomies".
 Though highly decentralised, this system is not a federation, in that there was still ambiguity with regards to the power attributed to the regions, even though they can still negotiate them with the central government.